UWM-COMPSCI746-F25/assignment-2-beatsaber-clone-jyang-mscs/README.md

 ## Acknowledgements

 This assignment is a modified version of an assignment from a class taught by Professor Evan Suma Rosenberg at the University of Minnesota.

+## Notes

+If the game freezes upon launch, quitting and relaunching the game should work.

+The Oculus button on the right controller doesn't seem to work for recentering the user but the menu button on the left controller will recenter the user.